Find high-impact companies backed by verified customer data Explore 60dB Signal

 Farmers are experienced users of bank accounts and engage with them for diverse financial activities

 A typical farmer has been receiving bank payments from Caravela for 2 years, primarily through Banco Agrario or Banco de Bogota.
-4 in 5 farmers had access to a bank account before working with Caravela.
-73% report actively using their bank account in the last 30 days, mainly to receive payments and withdraw cash and a quarter actively use digital wallet apps such as Nequi or Daviplata.
+73% report actively using their bank account in the last 30 days, mainly to receive payments and withdraw cash.
+The rise of digital wallet apps in Colombia, such as Nequi or Daviplata, has also facilitated regular transactions for users, with a quarter reporting active use of digital wallet apps.
 More than half do not use any financial tools other than their bank account.

 Farmers expect to receive their payment in half the time than they currently do.
 Yet, they are relatively satisfied with Caravela

 A typical farmer receives payments from Caravela in their account after 7 days of selling their coffee but expects it to arrive in 3 days time.
-A third of them expect it within one day.
-Despite this, 75% of farmers rate the payment timeliness positively; those saying this is ‘very good’ typically receive their payment on their expected day without delays.
+Despite this, 75% of farmers rate the payment timeliness positively; highlighting the role of proactive expectation setting with farmers on payment timelines.
+Those rating the payment timeliness as is ‘very good’ typically receive their payment on their expected day without delays.
+7 in 10 farmers say that they are ‘very likely’ to continue selling to Caravela based on their most recent payment experience.
+Besides timely payments, satisfaction is driven by the good price offered for their beans.

 Although farmers like bank transfers for security, a quarter of them still prefer cash as a mode of payment for future seasons